ashwinibhatt85/sleepapneastudy/README.md

 - Does being of a specific race predisposes you to have sleep apnea?
 - How does one’s lifestyle affects sleep apnea?
 Activity, health, exercise, stress
 - What factors are major influencers of sleep apnea?
-Ahi, bmi, age, race, gender, bp, sugar, diet, smoking/drinking, presence of gene, socio economic status
+AHI, BMI, age, race, gender, bp, sugar, diet, smoking/drinking, presence of gene, socio economic status
 - Can it be cured/controlled over time?
 How?

 ## File Descriptions
 - A jupyter notebook with markdown cells and comments added throughout to explain the process taken to gather, asses, clean, transform and analyze the sleep apnea data.
-- A csv file that contains the sleep apnea study data of 50 patients along with their sleep architecture & apnea metrics, demographics, BMI and lifestyle suggesting details.
+- A csv file that contains the sleep apnea study data of 200+ patients along with their sleep architecture & apnea metrics, demographics, BMI and lifestyle suggesting details.

 ## Medium Blog Post
 The main findings of the code can be found at the Medium Blog post available